ASHA IMAN VEAL

 Through professional practice and formal education, I have spent the past 15+ years broadening my understanding of the arts as a multidisciplinary field of public discourse, capable to propose new frameworks and redraft contexts.
 At present, I am Faculty in Curatorial Practice and Arts Administration & Policy at School of the Art Institute of Chicago, and was recently on the Exhibitions & Residency Team at Hyde Park Art Center.

-My full, updated curriculum vitae is available to view here bit.ly/3abm307.
+- My full, updated curriculum vitae is available to view here http://bit.ly/30UzSvr.

-An older version, with hyperlinks, is available below (last update August 2019).
+An older, short c.v. version with hyperlinks is available below (last update August 2019).

 2017 M.A.
 School of the Art Institute of Chicago, Arts Administration and Policy